Appian Way

 Remains of Temple of Jupiter on Via Appia?

-The temple of Jupiter on the Appian Way (Resti del Tempio di Giove)
+Tentatively identified as the temple of Jupiter on the Appian Way (Resti del Tempio di Giove).

 circa 130 CE